How Calmly Does The Olive Branch – By Tennesee Williams

 About the poem

-‘How calmly is the olive branch’, is a poem within Tennessee Williams play “The Night of the Iguana”.
+‘How calmly does the olive branch’, is a poem within Tennessee Williams play “The Night of the Iguana”.
 This play, which won acclaim from the drama critics of New York, is the last among his various plays.
 The play takes place during the 1940s in a hotel in Costa Verde in Mexico.
 The plot revolves around Reverend Shannon who is haunted by scandal.
 The Reverend is ostracized by his church as a result of irreverent comments, and eventually finds himself in a job as a tour guide for a group of religious Christian women.
 He is plagued by sexual confrontations and reaches a point of near breakdown.
 At the end of the play an elderly poet of minor reputation known as Nonno, recites this poem before he dies.

 About the author